karmaniverous/stan/stan.project.md

     - Prior full tar is copied to `archive.prev.tar` before new archive creation.
 - Logging:
-  - At the start of `stan run`, print a concise, single‑line plan summary: scripts to run, execution mode (concurrent/sequential), output path, whether archive/combine/diff/keep are enabled.
+  - At the start of `stan run`, print a concise, multi‑line plan summary block with clear labels and indentation.
+Include: mode, output path, scripts, and whether archive/combine/diff/keep are enabled.
-  - The plan summary should be structured to look good on a 72‑character‑wide console (clear delimiters, concise labels).
-Do not hard‑wrap it; keep it a single line.
   - For each script/archive action, log `stan: start "<key>"` and `stan: done "<key>" -> <relative path>"`.